 Judah suffers with family problems

 Judah and his brothers thought they had taken care of the problem of their younger brother, but God did not let that be the end of the story.
-Judah’s family would suffer many trials over the next 20 years or more.
+God preserved Joseph and blessed him in Egypt, where he had been sold as a slave.
+Meanwhile, Judah’s family suffered many trials over the next 20 years or more.
 Judah married a Canaanite woman, the daughter of Shua.
 They had three sons, Er, Onan and Shelah.

 Judah took a wife, Tamar, for his firstborn son, Er, but he was so evil that God took his life (Genesis 38:6-7).
 Judah commanded his second-born son, Onan, to marry Tamar and produce an heir for his deceased brother as God’s laws commanded in such circumstances.
 Onan would not carry through with this act because it would not be his heir.
 God then took Onan’s life for his refusal to give his brother an heir (Genesis 38:8-10).